LouisMazel/maz-ui/packages/docs/docs/components/maz-gallery.md

 ---
-description: MazGallery is a stand-alone component.
+description: MazGallery is a standalone component.
 It\'s a container to show images
 ---

 # MazGallery